-Christopher Cerrone, Ted Hearne, Daron Hagen, Aaron Jay Kernis, Thomas Pasatieri, Fred Hersch, Nicholas Deyoe, and Andrew McIntosh, among others.
-Specializing in baroque and contemporary repertoires, Ms. Aronson has appeared in concert as a soloist with The Lucerne Festival Academy, Bang on a Can Summer Festival, The Bard Music Festival, The String Orchestra of Brooklyn, Carlsbad Music Festival, Brightwork New Music, Princeton Pro Musica, Reno Kantorei, The Choral Arts Society of Philadelphia, The Masterwork Chorale, and the Westminster Summer Festival.
-For the HEAR NOW Music Festival, Justine premiered composer William Kraft’s orchestration of his Settings of Pierrot Lunaire, a performance for which she received critical acclaim.
+Justine has appeared in concert as a soloist with Lucerne Festival Academy, Bang on a Can Summer Festival, Bard Music Festival, String Orchestra of Brooklyn, Carlsbad Music Festival, Brightwork New Music, Princeton Pro Musica, Reno Kantorei, Choral Arts Society of Philadelphia, Masterwork Chorale, and the Westminster Summer Festival.
+For the HEAR NOW Music Festival, Justine premiered William Kraft’s orchestrations of his Settings of Pierrot Lunaire, a performance for which she received critical acclaim.
 Previous seasons also included appearances with the Metropolitan Opera Guild, New Jersey Chamber Singers, and Synchromy Music.

-Justine enjoys continuing relationships with Opera Philadelphia, the New York Festival of Song, gnarwhallaby, and wild Up, among others.
+Justine enjoys continuing relationships with Opera Philadelphia, New York Festival of Song, gnarwhallaby, and wild Up, among others.
 In the traditional repertoire, she has portrayed roles including Oscar (Un ballo in maschera), Despina (Così fan tutte), Yum-Yum (The Mikado), Monica (The Medium), Nuria (Ainadamar), and Yniold (Pelléas et Mélisande).

 UPDATED JUNE 2017.
 PLEASE DESTROY ALL PREVIOUS VERSIONS.